LP2X0X/PROGRAMMING/Web Dev/3.1 - JavaScript/3.1.1 - Fundamental/Destructuring/Object Destructuring.md

 	alert(width);  // 100
 	alert(height); // 200
 	```
 - Just like with arrays or function parameters, default values can be any expressions or even function calls.
-They will be evaluated if the value is not provided.
+They will be evaluated **if the value is not provided**.
 - In the code below `prompt` asks for `width`, but not for `title`:
 	```js
 	let options = {